mikenguyen13/data_analysis/_book/30-dif-in-dif.md

 # Difference-in-Differences {#sec-difference-in-differences}

 [Difference-in-Differences](#sec-difference-in-differences) (DID) is a widely used causal inference method for estimating the effect of **policy interventions** or **exogenous shocks** when randomized experiments are not feasible.
-The key idea behind DID is to compare changes in outcomes over time between **treated** and **control** groups, under the assumption that---absent treatment---both groups would have followed parallel trends.
+The key idea behind DID is to compare changes in outcomes over time between **treated** and **control** groups, under the assumption that, absent treatment, both groups would have followed parallel trends.

+The method thrives in business analytics because transaction logs, panel dashboards, and quarterly filings already furnish the required data.
+Marketers appreciate its story-telling clarity, and finance analysts value its ability to control for economy-wide shocks without heavy modeling.

+Why Analysts Love DID?

+-   **Intuitive visuals** -- A two-line plot can immediately signal whether pre-treatment trends look parallel.
+-   **Light data demands** -- Only two time points and a clear treatment onset are needed.
+-   **Extendable** -- Regression frameworks let you handle staggered treatments, multiple periods, or continuous exposures.
+-   **Transparent** -- Assumptions and identifying variation are easy to communicate to executives, regulators, or reviewers.

 <!-- [List of packages](https://github.com/lnsongxf/DiD-1) -->